source-academy/general/IAP/README.md

 ## Schedule

-Design-your-own-course: feel free to come on any of the days, consistent with the dependencies shown below.
+Design your own course: feel free to come on any of the days, consistent with the dependencies shown below.

 Day 1, Tuesday, January 18: The elements: See the basic ingredients of all computer programs